HeadMouse® Mounting Options

 For Apple iPad, we currently have a variety of custom mounts available, and we are also developing more.
 Some of these mounts are designed to fit over the bare iPad enclosure and are held securely in place using magnets.
 Others are created specifically for third-party cases and use a combination of friction and a flexible clamp to keep the mount in place.
 In both cases, the HeadMouse Nano can be easily inserted into the mount and it is secured with snaps.

 The universal padded brackets are held in place with two adjustable and rubber tipped legs, as shown in the images below.

 The HeadMouse rests on rubber pads and securely attaches to the bracket using Dual Lock.
 The rubber tipped legs and thumbscrew are clearly visible.
 To accomodate a variety of display thicknesses the bracket comes with a set of longer legs.

-The front legs can be rotated for thinner bezels so as not to obstruct the display
+The front legs of the bracket can be rotated to accommodate thinner bezels and prevent obstruction of the display.

 Notice the arms are rotated toward the center of the bracket in the photographs, but they can also be rotated out.